WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsection{Data Quality Evaluation}

-After processing with the aforementioned data processing pipeline, we obtain a \textbf{High-Quality Data}.
-The design of rules and selection of filtering thresholds are manually evaluated and adjusted to achieve the desired effect.
-To ensure data quality, we have implemented a comprehensive data quality evaluation and feedback mechanism in our engineering practice.
-It is widely recognized that assessing the quality of the Common Crawl dataset presents significant challenges, primarily due to its large volume, diverse problem types, vague quality definitions, high degree of subjectivity, and scattered features.
+After applying our data processing pipeline, we obtain a \textbf{High-Quality Data}.
+To ensure the quality of this data, we have implemented a comprehensive evaluation and feedback mechanism, taking into account the challenges posed by the large volume and diverse nature of the Common Crawl dataset.